VultureProject/vulture-doc/vultureOS/docs/applications/backend.md

 ## Specific settings for HAProxy Server Modes

-Depending on which server mode you chose, configuration settings differs.
+Depending on which server mode you choose, configuration settings will differ.
 **See below for the specific configuration settings**

 ### TCP server mode specific parameters